Structural, piping and equipment modules provide:

 - Improved quality - pre-testing and inspection of modules prior to shipment

 Modular by Design

 The AP1000 plant has been designed to make use of modern, modular-construction techniques.
 The design incorporates vendor-designed skids and equipment packages, as well as large, multi-ton structural modules and special-equipment modules.
 Modularization allows construction tasks that were traditionally performed in sequence to be completed in parallel.
-Factory-built modules can be installed at the site in a planned construction schedule of three years - from first concrete pour to fuel load.
-This duration has been verified by experienced construction managers through 4D (3D models plus time) reviews of the computer-simulated construction sequence.

 Parallel Work Processes in Controlled Environments